directive0/picorder/README.md

 - psutil (PC Demo only)

 Be sure you have these modules installed before attempting to run this program.

-## Notes:
-Basic functionality is complete; the program logs values from the sense hat and displays them.
-Future releases will optimize this code, for now its a dogs breakfast.
-What do you expect, I'm a noob.

 ## Construction:
 You can find all the necessary construction documents in the "construction" folder.